 Jump to:Page Content

-Spring Exercise is a two-week long simulation offering students an intense challenge of intellectual integration and practical application spanning the disciplines represented in the MPP core.
+Spring Policy Exercise is a multi-week simulation offering students an intense challenge of intellectual integration and practical application spanning the disciplines represented in the MPP core.
 The exercise gives students practice at applying core tools and concepts in a setting and at a pace approximating professional reality.
 It thus serves as a capstone to the first-year core and a bridge to the second-year Policy Analysis Exercise and subsequent professional work.

 Past Spring Exercise topics have included:

 Read about MPP students' 2014 Spring Exercise experience, identifying strategies for improving public education in the city of Boston.